-As the students dialogue (share with one another) their opinions (their carnal desires and dissatisfactions of the 'moment,' i.e., their feelings and thoughts of the 'moment') to a consensus (to a "feeling" of "oneness") they overcome (negate) in their thoughts and actions the father's/Father's "Because I said so," "It is written" (preaching) which cut off their "Why?" in the "past"—their attempt to get the father/Father into dialogue in order to overcome, i.e., circumvent the father's/Father's commands and/or rules, which were inhibiting or blocking them from "enjoying" their carnal desires of the 'moment.'
+As the students dialogue (share with one another) their opinions (their carnal desires and dissatisfactions of the 'moment,' i.e., their feelings and thoughts of the 'moment') to a consensus (to a "feeling" of "oneness," affirming their carnal nature) they overcome (negate) in their thoughts and actions the father's/Father's "Because I said so," "It is written" (preaching) which cut off their "Why?" in the "past"—their attempt to get the father/Father into dialogue in order to overcome, i.e., circumvent the father's/Father's commands and/or rules, which were inhibiting or blocking them from "enjoying" their carnal desires of the 'moment.'
 By student's being allowed ("encouraged," i.e., pressured) in the classroom, to finish their dialogue (their "Why?") with one another (since the father would not "cooperate") they are able to 'justify' themselves, i.e., 'justify' their carnal desires of the 'moment' with one another (even when children are silent, in order to be tolerant of those doing wrong, i.e., in order not to be "negative," i.e., in order not to be "judgmental," i.e., in order to be a part of "the group," in their silence they give consent), in the process negating the father's/Father's authority system (the threat of chastisement, judgment, damnation and therefore the "guilty conscience" for doing wrong, for disobeying, or for defying the father/Father and his/His authority) in their thoughts and actions, going home, i.e., living life with a new frame of mind—instead of obeying their parents, i.e., obeying the father/Father (and therefore missing out on the pleasures of the 'moment' in order to do what they are told to do by their parents and/or God) they question, challenge, disregard, defying, and attack their parent's/God's authority, i.e., the father's/Father's authority system instead, since it gets in the way of their carnal desires of the 'moment,' including their desire for approval, i.e., affirmation by "the group" in the classroom, coming between them and their "'new' friends."
 "There are many stories of the conflict and tension that these new practices [in the classroom] are producing between parents and children [when the children get home]."
 (David Krathwohl, Benjamin S. Bloom, Taxonomy of Educational Objectives.
 The Classification of Educational Goals.
 Handbook 2: Affective Domain, p.
 83—"Bloom's Taxonomies")

 The classroom has become the domain of facilitators of 'change,' i.e., "group psychotherapy," as pedophiles and pimps, seducing and deceiving children, men, and women, i.e., 'liberating'' them from the father's/Father's authority, manipulating them as "natural resource," using them for their own pleasure and gain.
 "Prior to therapy the person is prone to ask himself, 'What would my parents want me to do?'
 During the process of therapy the individual come to ask himself, 'What does it mean to me?'"
 (Carl Rogers, on becoming a person: A Therapist View of Psychotherapy) Unable to "stand alone"—you have to, by nature serve, i.e., seek approval from somebody—the child, man, or woman, setting aside the father's/Father's commands, rules, facts, and truth (suspending truth, as on a cross) in order to "get along," turns to "the group," i.e., to "human nature," i.e., to that which identifies with (affirms) their own carnal desires (carnal nature—what all men have in common, i.e., the basis of "common-ism" aka Communism)—for identity, i.e., seeking affirmation from "the group," negating identity with, i.e., approval from the father/Father, rejecting his/His authority system in the process.
 "It is not in man that walketh to direct his steps."
 Jeremiah 10:23 "No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon."
 Matthew 6:24 As the song says "You have to serve somebody."